will/crystal-pg/README.md

 result.rows #=> [{"hello world"}]
 ```

 Out of the box, crystal-pg supports 1-32 types.
 If you need more, you can reopen `PG::Result` and use the `generate_gather_rows` macro.
-If your field can return nil, you should use `PG::Nilable{{Type}}` for the type, which is a union of the type and `Nil`.
+If your field can return nil, you should use `Int32|Nil` for example, which is a union of the type and `Nil`.

 ### untyped querying